gelahcem/bayesian-machine-learning-translator/README.md

 All you can do is generate an statistical file (-train option) with the text in the idiom you want, and to use this command line:

->php TM.php –talk   STATS_FILE    TEXT_OUTPUT   [Nª WORDS]
+>php b_machine.php –talk   STATS_FILE    TEXT_OUTPUT   [Nª WORDS]

-where the TEXT_OUTPUT is the plain text file where TM will create its “speech”.
+where the TEXT_OUTPUT is the plain text file where b_machine will create its “speech”.
 The nº of words is by default 1000.

 Then you will have a paragraph like this: